 American Jiu Jitsu (AJJ) is a martial art that emphasizes self protection.
-A scenario-based art that teaches students to respond to situations with minimal effort using principles of physics, balance, and basic knowledge of human anatomy.
-AJJ draws from traditional and non traditional martial arts such as Aiki Jiu Jitsu, Aikido, Kali, Judo, Muay Thai and Brazilian Jiu Jitsu to teach students effective timing, use of footwork and body positioning for prompt neutralization of an attack while standing or being knocked to the ground.
+It is a scenario-based art that teaches students to respond to situations with minimal effort using principles of physics, balance, and basic knowledge of human anatomy.
+AJJ draws from traditional and non-traditional martial arts such as Aiki Jiu Jitsu, Aikido, Kali, Judo, Muay Thai and Brazilian Jiu Jitsu to teach students effective timing, use of footwork, and body positioning for prompt neutralization of an attack while standing or being knocked to the ground.

-1. Free Fighting Self Defense - teaches how to deal with street attacker both trained or untrained.
+Free Fighting Self Defense: How to deal with street attackers, both trained and untrained

-2. Stand up Self Defense - teaches how to deal with self defense situations from grabs to weapons &
+Stand Up Self Defense: How to deal with self-defense situations, from grabs to weapons to law-enforcement tactics